kyntrp/AD-Splunk_SecurityLab/README.md

 ![image](https://github.com/user-attachments/assets/106a1c95-3371-4483-9f6e-07da8cfcc564)

 Leave everything default then set a password.
 Keep clicking ‘Next’.
-It will do a Prerequisites Check then You can ‘Install’ it.
+It will do a 'Prerequisites Check' then You can ‘Install’ it.
 Once the setup is completed, the server will automatically restart.

 ![image](https://github.com/user-attachments/assets/a3e70541-4065-4f87-b95a-53ecf8db9aa3)